There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 By following these five steps—attending the meeting, sharing valuable stats, reminding them about referral incentives, asking about properties they’re selling, and arranging one-on-one meetings—you can position yourself as a key partner in their success.

-For more strategies to grow your rent roll and get the best fees, visit leadmachinesystem.com and explore how coaching and accountability can take your results to the next effective level.
+For more strategies to grow your rent roll and get the best fees, visit LeadMachineSystem.com and explore how coaching and accountability can take your results to the next effective level.

-If you’d like to chat directly with Deniz Yusuf, book a session at leadmachinechat.com.
+If you’d like to chat directly with Deniz Yusuf, book a session at LeadMachineChat.com.

 Start turning sales meetings into rent roll lead opportunities today!